Crispy, juicy, and full of flavor—these homemade pork dumplings (potstickers) are easier than you think and better than takeout.

 - Turn over and cook an additional minute.

-- Add ¼ warm tap water to pan and cover immediatelly and allow to "steam for 4-5 minutes.
+- Add ¼ cup warm water to pan.
+Cover immediately and allow to steam for 4-5 minutes.
+This will assure the filling is cooked completely.

 - Remove from pan and repeat with remaining dumplings.

-- To make the dipping sauce:
+To make dipping sauce:

 - Combine vinegar, soy sauce, green onions, sugar, garlic powder and sesame seeds until sugar is dissolved.